kaleidos/grails-postgresql-extensions/README.md

 ##### Contains

-You can search for data that contains certain pairs of (key,value)
+You can search for data that contains certain pairs of _key_ and _value_.

 ```groovy
 def result = Users.withCriteria {
     pgHstoreContains 'configuration', ["language": "es"]